Community topics workflow

 Preparation stage

-A Committee person checks the topic content and asks the author, or other persons, to provide additional information if needed.
+• A Committee person checks the topic’s content and asks the author/other persons to provide additional information as needed.

 Discussion stage